 Serums are formulations rapidly absorbed by the skin that deliver concentrated doses of select ingredients.
 Some of these ingredients, such as topical retinoids, promote cell turnover and combat fine lines.
-Like cream and lotion facial moisturizers, serums can also contain HA.
+As with cream and lotion facial moisturizers, serums can also contain HA.

 Skin care routine

-To maintain balance and protect your skin, it is best to moisturize and apply sunscreen, by using oil-free and noncomedogenic products.
+To maintain balance and protect your skin, it is important to moisturize and apply sunscreen; choose oil-free and noncomedogenic products.

-Some skin issues require advanced medical treatment.
-Cosmetic dermatologists provide informed medical evaluations and the safest and most effective methods of treatment to suit specific skin conditions.
+Some skin concerns require advanced medical treatment.
+Cosmetic dermatologists provide informed medical evaluations, and the safest and most effective methods of treatment to suit specific skin conditions.

 Aloe vera gel supplement

 Dietary aloe vera gel has anti-aging properties for the skin.
-By increasing collagen production, aloe gel significantly improves wrinkles and elasticity in the skin.
+By increasing collagen production, aloe gel significantly improves the appearance of wrinkles and increases elasticity in the skin.

 Red ginseng extract

-Long-term use of fermented red ginseng extract provides anti-aging benefits and significantly improves facial wrinkles.
-Its efficiency is based on the fact that red ginseng possesses bioactive compounds, which increase collagen synthesis in skin.
+Long-term use of fermented red ginseng extract provides anti-aging benefits and can effectively reduce facial wrinkles.
+Its efficacy is due to its bioactive compounds, which increases collagen synthesis in skin.

 Facial exercise, including those that entail puckering and squeezing the cheeks, have not been demonstrated to be effective in reducing facial lines and wrinkles, due to a combination of lack of evidence and poorly controlled studies.
 Additionally, facial exercises are not professionally accepted treatments.